MSKazemi/Vagrant-Kubernetes-ROS2-Deployment/Network/README.md

 ```bash
 kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml
 ```
+#### Verification of Network Setup

+After installing the Weave Net plugin, you should verify that all nodes and pods in your Kubernetes cluster are running correctly:

+1. Check the status of all nodes in the cluster:

+    ```sh
+    kubectl get nodes -o wide
+    ```

+    All nodes should be in the `Ready` state.

+2. Check the status of all pods in the cluster:

+    ```sh
+    kubectl get pods -A -o wide
+    ```

+    All pods should be in the `Running` state, and there should be no errors.

 ### Further Information
 For more details on the network setup, please refer to the Vagrantfile and `./Network/network_plugin.sh` script.
 This README serves as a quick guide for setting up the network components of our Kubernetes cluster using Weave Net.
 Modify configurations as necessary to fit the specific needs of your deployment environment.